CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 ## Notice, Scheduling, and Approval of Time Off

-You do not need to justify time off for traditional vacation or personal time, but it does need to be arranged in advance so the work will be covered.
+You do not need to justify time off for traditional vacation or floating holiday time, but it does need to be arranged in advance so the work will be covered.
 An exception to this rule is for unforeseeable events or emergencies.

 For time off related to any sick leave that is **foreseeable**, employees should provide advance notice as soon as possible, preferably at least seven days in advance.
 If the need for sick leave is **unforeseeable**, employees shall provide notice as soon as practicable.

 Employees should follow the following procedure for providing notice of, scheduling, and obtaining approval of paid time off:

 1. If you are working on an active project (internal or external), discuss the impact of your absence with your project manager & team to get coverage and clarify project impact.
 This is especially important if there is flexibility in your dates.
 This is not necessary if the need is related to sick time that is **unforeseeable**.
-1. Email <mailto:ca-schedule@civicactions.com> to request the time.
+1. Email <mailto:sofia@bloomworks.digital> to request the time.
 Make sure to explain your plan for coverage as discussed with your PM & team.
 If you are providing notice where the need is related to sick time and is **unforeseeable**, there's no need to explain further.
 1. You will want to cc team members who will be affected by your timeoff (eg your project manager or your supervisor), or you can choose to slack them separately.
 1. When the time off is approved, a manager will "reply-all" to your original email stating if the request is approved.
-1. Then your time off will be put on the Primary Out of Office Calendar and added to Harvest's Forecast tool for people planning purposes.
+1. Then your time off will be put on Gusto.
 1. Lastly, [follow the procedure](https://github.com/CivicActions/handbook/blob/master/docs/050-how-we-work/tools/harvest.md) for logging time off.

 **Sample emails to demonstrate how to communicate on the ca-schedule list:**